greg4fun/katacoda-scenarios-1/docker-imagebuild/step5.md

 Keep in mind that when pinning a specific tag, it might be deleted eventually.

-#Use the Least privileged user
+# Use the Least privileged user

 ---
-#Don’t leak sensitive information to Docker images
+# Don’t leak sensitive information to Docker images

+Ensure that you do not accidentally copy files with secrets into the image, even if they are deleted later they will remain in that image and all child images built from this image.
+They can be retrieved and accessed!

 ---
-#Use Multi-stage builds
+# Use Multi-stage builds

+Multi-stage builds allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.

+Because an image is built during the final stage of the build process, you can minimize image layers by leveraging build cache.

+For example, if your build contains several layers, you can order them from the less frequently changed (to ensure the build cache is reusable) to the more frequently changed:

+- Install tools you need to build your application

+- Install or update library dependencies

+- Generate your application

 ---
-#Use Labels
+# Use Labels

 ---
-#Prefer COPY over ADD
+# Prefer COPY over ADD

 ---
-#Leverage the build cache
+# Leverage the build cache

 When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
 As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new (duplicate) image.